A Tejana living in Iowa, Lisa M. Bradley writes speculative fiction and poetry about borders, real and imagined. EXILE is her debut novel.

 Raised on the Texas-Mexico border and now living in Iowa, Lisa M. Bradley writes speculative fiction and poetry about liminal spaces, real and imagined.
 Her work, inflected by her Latinidad, has appeared in Strange Horizons, Uncanny, and her first collection, The Haunted Girl.
 EXILE is her debut novel.

-A Tejana raised on the Texas-Mexico border, Lisa M. Bradley now lives in Iowa with her spouse and child.
-Her speculative fiction and poetry explores boundaries and liminal spaces, whether real, imagined, or metaphorical.
+A queer Tejana raised on the Texas-Mexico border, Lisa M. Bradley now lives in Iowa with her spouse and their teenager.
+Her speculative fiction and poetry explore boundaries and liminal spaces: real, imagined, and metaphorical.
 Her work has appeared in Sunvault: Stories of Solarpunk and Eco-Speculation, The Moment of Change: An Anthology of Feminist Speculative Poetry, and her first collection, The Haunted Girl.
-Online, her work has been published by Uncanny, Strange Horizons, and Fireside Fiction.
+Online, her work has been published by Uncanny, Strange Horizons, and Fireside Magazine.
 In her debut novel, EXILE, a determined antiheroine schemes to escape her quarantined bordertown.
-Any similarities between author and antiheroine are inconvenient yet inevitable.

 You can follow Lisa on Twitter (@cafenowhere) or contact her using the following form: